EnkeledSelami/PricePal/README.md

 # PricePal

 Overview:
-The Price Tracker Bot is a Python-based tool designed to track and compare product prices across multiple e-commerce websites.
+The PricePal is a Python-based tool designed to track and compare product prices across multiple e-commerce websites.
 By periodically querying selected websites, the bot collects price data for specified products and saves this information to a CSV file.
 Users can then visualize price trends over time, identify price drops, and compare current prices across different platforms through interactive plots generated using Seaborn and Matplotlib libraries.

 Features: